Objects and classes in Visual Basic

 Classstatement immediately with an Inherits Statement.
 Specify the class from which your new class derives.

 Your new class inherits all the members defined by the base class.

 Add the code for the additional members your derived class exposes.
 For example, you might add a

 ReverseColorsmethod, and your derived class might look as follows:

 Public Class ReversibleButton Inherits System.Windows.Forms.Button Public Sub ReverseColors() Dim saveColor As System.Drawing.Color = Me.BackColor Me.BackColor = Me.ForeColor Me.ForeColor = saveColor End Sub End Class

 If you create an object from the

-reverseColorsmethod and any other new members you define on
+ReverseColorsmethod and any other new members you define in